Trust Semantics Distillation for Collaborator Selection via Memory-Augmented Agentic AI: Agentic AI-Aided Teacher-Student Architecture for Trust Semantics Evaluation

 Benefiting from LAMs’ capabilities in multi-modal information integration, deep semantic representation, and complex reasoning~\cite{10558819}, LAM-enabled agentic AI could provide several key advantages for trust semantics evaluation.

-\textbullet \, \textbf{Evolving Trust Evaluation via Continuous Interaction}.
-Since device performance and task requirements often fluctuate, agentic AI can continuously interact with others to accumulate knowledge and learn from past collaborative experiences.
-This effectively enables adaptive trust assessments that track real-time variations in both devices and tasks.
+\textbullet \, \textbf{Evolving trust evaluation via continuous interaction}.
+Given that the performance of collaborating devices can fluctuate, agentic AI can gather trust-related data through continuous interactions and learn from historical collaborations.
+This capability enables adaptive trust assessment that tracks changes in devices.